-This will be true whether you’re applying for a traditional term or whole life insurance policy, or a no medical exam life insurance policy as well.
+This applies whether you are applying for traditional term or whole life insurance or a no medical exam policy.

 What kind of information will the insurance companies ask me or be interested in?

-Insurance companies typically all ask similar questions about your condition.
+Insurance companies typically ask similar questions about your medical condition.

 - When were you first diagnosed with acid reflux or GERD?

 - Who diagnosed your acid reflux or GERD?
-A general practitioner or a specialist?
+Was it a general practitioner or a specialist?

 - How are you treating your condition?

-- What prescription medications (if any) have you been prescribed?
+- What prescription medications have you been prescribed, if any?

 - Have any of these medications changed in the past 12 months?

-- Has your doctor recommended that you receive or has he or she performed any surgical procedures within the past 12 months to help you treat your condition?
+- Has your doctor recommended any surgical procedures in the past 12 months to help you treat your condition?

 - What symptoms led to your diagnosis?

-- What symptoms do you currently suffer from (if any)?
+- What symptoms are you currently experiencing, if any?

 - Have you been diagnosed with any other serious medical conditions?

-- Does your acid reflux or GERD become exacerbated by certain external stimuli?
-Stimuli such as: Stress, lack of sleep, certain kinds of food, etc…?
+- Does your acid reflux or GERD become worse due to certain external stimuli such as stress, lack of sleep, certain kinds of food, etc.?